clowdr-app/clowdr-web-app/README.md

 npm start
 ```

-It will pop up a tab in your default browser and from there you can log into the website.
+It will pop up a tab in your default browser and from there you can log into the website using the login credentials:
+admin@localhost / admin

 When you want to exit, enter `ctrl + c`.